Town: Illinois

 In Illinois, the word town has been used both to denote a subdivision of a county called a township, and to denote a form of municipality similar to a village, in that it is generally governed by a president and trustees rather than a mayor.
 In some areas a town may be incorporated legally as a village (meaning it has at large trustees) or a city (meaning it has aldermen from districts) and absorb the duties of the township it is coterminous with (maintenance of birth records, certain welfare items).
 Evanston, Berwyn and Cicero are examples of towns in this manner.
 Under the current Illinois Municipal Code, an incorporated or unincorporated town may choose to incorporate as a city or as a village, but other forms of incorporation are no longer allowed.

+Indiana

+In Indiana, a town is differentiated from a city in that a town can not become a city until it has a population of at least 2,000.
+The form of government is also different from that of a city in that the town council is both the legislative and executive branches of government.
+The mayor is selected by the council from within its ranks and operates as a first among equals.

 Louisiana

 In Louisiana, a town is defined as being a municipal government having a population of 1,001 to 4,999 inhabitants.